 FAQ

 Over the years, we have only delivered in-person courses at Level 2 using workstation-based advanced post-processing software such as Vitrea and TeraRecon.
 However, since the COVID-19 pandemic, we have also been providing the courses online using TeraRecon cloud software and Zoom platform (in fact, this was the first Level 2 online course to be delivered worldwide).
 To attend the course in person or online is a personal choice.
 The course curriculum, content, and level of training with both modes of courses are similar, with both courses recognised by SCCT.
 However, those registering for the online course must ensure they fulfil the technical requirements (you will receive this once you express your interest).
+It is mandatory for participants to be fully present during both 6-days hands-on course, as attendance is monitored.

 Although useful, it is not mandatory to have prior CT knowledge.
 Only an open mind and willingness to learn are required.